PBorocz/manage/README.md

   steps:
     - method: update_readme     # Will look for either README.org or README.md!
 ```

-This command **will** ask for confirmation unless \`--no-confirm\` is set on the command-line.
+This command **will** ask for confirmation unless `--no-confirm` is set on the command-line.

-1. Arguments
+###### Arguments

-- `readme` Optional, a string that represents a full path to your respective README.\* file.
-If not specified, we search for `./README.org` and `./README.md`.
+* `readme` Optional, a string that represents a full path to your respective README.\* file.
+If not specified, we search for `./README.org` and `./README.md` in the same directory as your `pyproject.toml`.

-2. README Formats
+### README Files
+One of the core time-saving's feature of release automation is the stage change of outstanding items addressed in a release to a "completed" state.
+Since we're not assuming the use of any particular ticket tracking environment, we allow for change management tracking within a README file.
+Specifically:

+* Tracking of closed (but not released) items in an "Unreleased" section of a README.
+* Tracking of previous releases and their associated change items by date and release version.

+The workflow I use is the following:

+* I keep track of all items outstanding using a GTD approach, keeping this list either within a README file or another dedicated environment (usually a .ORG file).
+* During development, as GTD items are addressed and committed (also tested, ruff'ed, etc..), I move their entries to the *Unreleased* section of the README file.
+* Through a master "release" recipe (or set of recipes), I include the `update_readme` recipe that relabels the *Unreleased* items to the specific release version with today's date (note: doing a `poetry_bump_version` before `update_readme` is important as otherwise, an old version identifier will be used!).

 README files are usually one of two formats, .org or .md.
-In either case, we assume that *Unreleased* appears on a line by itself (irrespective of it\'s header depth).
+In either case, we assume that *Unreleased* appears on a line by itself (irrespective of it's header depth).

-1. ORG (.org) Format
+#### ORG (.org) Format

 A README in org format might be: